FAQs About Dental Bridges

 FAQ: What Are Dental Bridges?

-You know what a traditional bridge is that you drive or walkover, but a dental bridge isn’t something that you may know much about.
-Similar to a bridge that you drive over, a dental bridge helps to bridge the gap between two spaces.
+A dental bridge helps to bridge the gap between two spaces.
 More specifically, dental bridges are single-piece prosthetics that have a false tooth or teeth attached to them which replace missing teeth.
 To help bridge that gap, a dental bridge has crowns on either side of it that connect to existing teeth and serve as anchors.

 FAQ: How Long Do Dental Bridges Last?